Nothing's Gonna Stop Us Now

 "Nothing's Gonna Stop Us Now" is a song co-written by Diane Warren and Albert Hammond and recorded by American rock band Starship for their second studio album, No Protection (1987).
-It is a power ballad duet featuring vocalists Grace Slick and Mickey Thomas and is the theme to the romantic-comedy film Mannequin.
+It is a power ballad duet featuring vocalists Grace Slick and Mickey Thomas and is the soundtrack to the 1987 romantic-comedy film Mannequin.

 The song reached number one on the US Billboard Hot 100, Warren's first single to do so.
-Elsewhere, "Nothing's Gonna Stop Us Now" topped the charts in Canada, the Republic of Ireland and the United Kingdom, where it became the second-best-selling song of 1987.
+Elsewhere, "Nothing's Gonna Stop Us Now" topped the charts in Canada, Ireland and the United Kingdom, where it became the second-best-selling song of 1987.
 "Nothing's Gonna Stop Us Now" received a nomination for Best Original Song at the 60th Academy Awards.

+The song's co-writer Albert Hammond has recorded his own version on three separate occasions; the first in 1989 for his Best of Me album, in 2010 as a duet with Bonnie Tyler on the album Legend, and then in 2016 as an orchestral version on the album In Symphony.
+The song was used as the trailer and end credits song for the MCU film Thunderbolts* (2025).

 Background

 In a radio interview, Hammond said that the idea for the song came from his impending marriage to his live-in girlfriend of seven years after his divorce from his previous wife was finalized.
 He had said to Warren, "It's almost like they've stopped me from marrying this woman for seven years, and they haven't succeeded.
 They're not gonna stop me doing it."
 The song has been considered "feel good" propelled by a strong synthesizer beat.